Active

 Risk and Decision Theory in Optimal Control

 When environments contain absorbing failure states, optimal policies start to look strikingly human — risk-averse near the cliff in growth regimes, risk-seeking near the cliff in decline.
 We derive the structural conditions that produce these patterns and connect them to long-standing puzzles in behavioral economics.
+What looks like model bias is often institutional structure.

 Decision TheoryMDPProspect TheoryApplied Math